Licodeao/calculate-cn-node/README.md

 The index.js file must be located in the root directory of your project.

 or, you could configure the command to adjust dynamically.

+The same time, files you want to avoid must also be located in the the file or directory you want.

 ## Note